Katelynn MarfousiKM

 The storytelling goodness:

-Why it works: We all know that podcasts are great for short-form and long-form storytelling, but did you know they can also be effective for… brand storytelling? 😮
+Why it works: We all know that podcasts are great (we love PR podcasts) for short-form and long-form storytelling, but did you know they can also be effective for… brand storytelling? 😮

 Many businesses have fascinating origin stories: Theranos.
 Enron.
 WorldCom.
 WeWork.